stolostron/multicluster-global-hub/doc/byo.md

-Multicluster global hub depends on the middleware (kafka, postgres) and observability platform (grafana) to provide the policy compliance view.
-Multicluster global hub has build-in kafka, postgres and grafana, but you still can bring your own kafka, postgres and grafana.
+Multicluster global hub depends on the middleware (Kafka, Postgres) and observability platform (grafana) to provide the policy compliance view.
+Multicluster global hub has build-in Kafka, postgres and grafana, but you still can bring your own Kafka, postgres and grafana.
 This document focuses on how to bring your own.

 ## Bring your own Kafka

-If you have your own kafka, you can use it as the transport for multicluster global hub.
+If you have your own Kafka, you can use it as the transport for multicluster global hub.
 You need to create a secret `multicluster-global-hub-transport` in `multicluster-global-hub` namespace.
 The secret contains the following fields:

 - `bootstrap.servers`: Required, the Kafka bootstrap servers.
 - `ca.crt`: Required, if you use the `KafkaUser` custom resource to configure authentication credentials, see [User authentication](https://strimzi.io/docs/operators/latest/deploying.html#con-securing-client-authentication-str) in the STRIMZI documentation for the steps to extract the `ca.crt` certificate from the secret.